Simulation-Software-Engineering/Lecture-Material/03_building_and_packaging/pypi_slides.md

 - Name of the distribution package.
 - Name of the import package.

-**All names are independent of each other, but try to have one name.**
+**All names are independent of each other, but try to have a single name.**

 ---